-In 2019, one of my goals was to learn more about writing, and one of the ways I did that was by reading!
+One of my goals this past year was to learn more about writing, and one of the ways I did that was by reading!
 The books below are those that I recommend.
-Hope you find something useful in the list!
+Hope you find something useful in the list :)

 Fearless Writing: How to Create Boldly and Write with Confidence by William Kenower Writer’s Digest Books

 A writer's main job is to notice, and Kenower goes meta with that idea in his book about what happens in our minds when we write.

 Why this is on my bookshelf: I loved that so many writing struggles I have, including horrible feelings about writing (my "monsters") become clear and understandable in this book.
 Kenower takes on many monsters in this book: self-doubt about talent/skill/intelligence, issues with procrastination, and even challenges with marketing.
 I especially liked his chapters on intentional arcs and creative discomfort.
 Each chapter ends with a practical, optional exercise to help you process and use the information presented.

 Method and Madness: The Making of a Story By Alice LaPlante W.W.
 Norton & Company